 10. Physical Security

 10.1 Production data centers used to provide the Services have access control systems.
 These systems permit only authorized personnel to have access to secure areas.
-These facilities are designed to withstand adverse weather and other reasonably predictable natural conditions, are secured by around the-clock guards, two-factor access screening, including biometrics, and escort-controlled access, and are also supported by on-site back-up generators in the event of a power failure.
+These facilities are designed to withstand adverse weather and other reasonably predictable natural conditions, are secured by 24/7 guards, two-factor access screening, including biometrics, and escort-controlled access, and are also supported by on-site backup generators in the event of a power failure.

 11. Personnel Security